 With the implementation of a new Chemistry course for Years 11 and 12 in 2007-2008, new teams of writers were formed and the fourth editions of Chemistry One and Chemistry Two were produced.

-For some years, CEA has offered grants for people to attend chemistry conferences, subsidised in-service courses for Chemistry teachers, conferences and functions, pupil remedial courses and liaison with parallel organisation such as the STAV and the Royal Australian Chemical Institute.
+For some years, CEA has offered grants for people to attend chemistry conferences, subsidised in-service courses for Chemistry teachers, conferences and functions, and liaison with parallel organisation such as the STAV and the Royal Australian Chemical Institute.
+We also work to shape the VCE Chemistry Study Design.
 CEA continues to search for appropriate ways of meeting its prime aim.